mlab817/faqs/src/agricultural-competitiveness-enhancement-fund/who-can-avail-of-the-credit-(loan)-assistance-under-acef.md

 ---
  title: Who can avail of the Credit (Loan) Assistance under ACEF?

-tags: ["avail","credit","loan","assistance","acef"]

  ---

-### Agricultural Competitiveness Enhancement Fund
+## Agricultural Competitiveness Enhancement Fund

-## Who can avail of the Credit (Loan) Assistance under ACEF?
+# Who can avail of the Credit (Loan) Assistance under ACEF?

  - The eligible borrowers under the ACEF are: